JohnTigue/idots/README.md

 -----------
 Let's break out those terms.

-**Modern**: basically that means highly interacive Web based visualizations (read: D3.js).
-We can really up the game compared to what usually happens (mostly static data in PDFs which, by the way, we can print-to-file quite attractively from the SVG-based D3.js visualizations).
+**Modern**: basically that means highly interacive Web based visualizations leveraging SVG (via D3.js).
+This works with any browser new than IE8

 **Open-source**: The code is Apache 2.0 licensed (that is, do with it freely as you wish).
 The data is also free open data.
-We have currated data and provide it via RESTful Web service APIs (static files even, such that **EbolaMapper** can work offline).
+We have currated data and provide it via RESTful Web service Outbreak APIs (static files even, such that **EbolaMapper** can work offline or via file:// URLs).

 **Anti-virus software**: Ebola is a virus and this software project is anti ebola (and pro geeky humor).